9gunjan/Mark-7/README.md

 # Translation-app-mark-7-
-translation app using pirate translator API
+Here i made the same translation app as previous but a different translation API which is pirate translator API which will translate,text given by you in Pirate Speak.